 Here, I’m going to talk about rental car accident claims from A to Z. We’ll also explore many rental car accident settlements.

-A Hertz rental car passenger broke his arm in an accident.
+A Thrifty rental car passenger broke his arm in an accident.
 The crash happened in Sarasota, Florida.

 Here is the car after the accident.